noisae/versiony/README.md

 var versiony = require('./index')

 versiony

-    .minor()                //will cause the minor version to be bumped by 1
+    .minor()                //will cause the minor version to be bumped by 1 .from('version.json')   //read the version from version.json

-    .from('version.json')   //read the version from version.json
+    .to()                   //write the version tp the source file (package.json)
-                            //apply the minor bumping, and write back to version.json .to('bower.json')       //apply the same version
+                            //with the minor part bumped by 1 .to('bower.json')       //apply the same version
     .to('package.json')     //apply the same version
     .end()                  //display info on the stdout about modified files